ajread4/thm_writeups_publish/overpass_writeup_publish.md

 ff02::1 ip6-allnodes
 ff02::2 ip6-allrouters
 ```
-It needs to be changed to reflect the below.
+It needs to be changed to reflect my local/attack box IP.
 ```
 127.0.0.1 localhost
 127.0.1.1 overpass-prod